In the presence of automation and artificial intelligence, the human touch remains essential in customer service.

 Technology has taken over many functions.
 The jobs that human beings may lose to automation and artificial intelligence have been a hot topic for quite some time now.
 One of the jobs included in the discussion is customer service.

-Today, we can already see forms of customer service that were previously regarded as fiction or something that only happens in the movies.
-In California, there’s a hotel that utilizes robots to give towels and beverages to guests.
-The Japanese have a robot named Pepper that can chant during funerals if Buddhist priests are unavailable.
-And just recently, Amazon has launched its very first cashierless supermarket.
+Today, we can already see forms of high-tech customer service that were previously regarded as fiction or something that only happens in the movies.
+In California, a hotel is already utilizing robots who could give towels and beverages to their guests.
+The Japanese also have a robot named Pepper which can chant during funerals when Buddhist priests are unavailable.
+Just recently, Amazon has launched its very first cashier-less supermarket.
 More and more organizations are leveraging technology to transform their service operations.

 Before diving into exploring other technologies, think about solidifying how you interact with your customers across all your customer service platforms first.
-Or better yet, always take the importance of personal touch into consideration in exploring new technologies.
+Or better yet, always take the importance of personal touch in consideration when exploring new technologies.
 Author Melissa Thompson stresses the following good, old-fashioned customer service approaches that will unfailingly improve customer satisfaction, retention, and loyalty: